Mexico Field Trips, February and March 1980

 She

-graciously posed for a picture for Roger, fixed her hair & put on
+graciously posed for a picture for Roger, fixed her hair and put on

 her necklace.
 I took pictures also.
 [Those are the photos I miss the